collinsmc23/ssh_honeypy/README.md

 To gather logging information, it's advised to use a Virtual Private Server (VPS).
 VPS's are cloud-based hosts with Internet access.
 This provides a safe, isolated way to gather real-time information without having to configure and isolate infrastructure on your home network.

+You can get 10% off Hostinger VPS with this code (not sponsored on this GitHub project): https://www.hostinger.com/grantcollins

 A majority of VPS hosting providers will provide a Virtual Firewall where you can open ports.
 Ensure to open ports used by HONEYPY.
 - `Port 80`, `Port 5000`, `Port 2223` (Whichever port you configure to listen on real SSH connection), `Port 8050`.